Psyzkaller: Learning from Historical and On-the-Fly Execution Data for Smarter Seed Generation in OS kernel Fuzzing: Implementation

 \section{Implementation}

-We implement a prototype tool, named \textbf{Psyzkaller}, to extend the capabilities of Syzkaller.
+We implement a prototype tool, called \textbf{Psyzkaller}, on top of Syzkaller.
 Figure~\ref{fig:archi} depicts the system architecture of Psyzkaller, where square components denote functional modules, rounded rectangles represent data structures, entities in yellow correspond to original Syzkaller components, and entities in green are introduced by Psyzkaller.

-Among these modules, the \texttt{Static Learning Module} is responsible for learning SDRs from historic kernel execution data, while the \texttt{On-the-fly Learning Module} incrementally updates the learned SDRs using ongoing fuzzing results.
-The latter is executed in parallel with Syzkaller’s fuzzing processes to avoid degrading fuzzing efficiency.
-The \texttt{Seed Generation Module} modifies Syzkaller’s seed construction procedures by incorporating both the learned SDRs and the RandomWalk strategy (if enabled).
-Notably, all strategies—learning from historic data, learning on-the-fly, and RandomWalk—can be independently toggled, thereby facilitating the evaluation of their individual contributions to fuzzing performance.
+Among these modules, the \texttt{Static Learning Module} is responsible for learning $DTN$, while the \texttt{On-the-fly Learning Module} incrementally updates $CorpusN$ using ongoing fuzzing results.
+The \texttt{Seed Generation Module} modifies Syzkaller’s seed construction procedures by incorporating both RPMs and the RandomWalk strategy (if enabled).
+Notably, all strategies—-learning from historical data, learning on-the-fly, and RandomWalk—-can be independently enabled, thereby facilitating the evaluation of their individual contributions to fuzzing performance.